 Overall, this is a really fun book!
 Lots of great ideas for tea-parties (Alice-themed or otherwise) and lots of easily adaptable designs for things to make as gifts for your friends.

 Everything Alice is published by Quadrille, RRP £14.99.
-It's available from Amazon USA or Amazon UK.
+It's available from Amazon USA, Amazon UK, The Book Depository and many other bookshops.

-[Disclaimer: Quadrille sent me a free review copy of this book, and the Amazon links in this post are affiliate links which means if you click on them and then make a purchase I get a very small % as a referral fee.]
+[Disclaimer: Quadrille sent me a free review copy of this book, and the Amazon & Book Depository links in this post are affiliate links which means if you click on them and then make a purchase I get a very small % as a referral fee.]